MatrixEditor/proto4j/README.md

 **IMPORTANT:**

-    Currently the encryption is disabled due to errors that would be thrown if the payload is bigger than 256 bytes or multiple packets are being send at the same time.
+    Currently the encryption is disabled due to errors if the payload is bigger than 256 bytes or multiple packets are being sent at the same time.
 In future releases this issue will be resolved.
 Background of this issue is the following situation:

     If a client or server is sending multiple packets (asynchronously)